 Mini dental implants are smaller and shorter posts compared to traditional ones, and they allow patients who have developed bone loss to get implants without undergoing a bone graft first.
 Thanks to their reduced size, the placement and recovery process is notably faster compared to regular implants, allowing a patient to get their new teeth as quickly as possible.

 A variety of biologically active materials can improve your healing response and overall outcome while getting implants.
-We use L-PRF®, rhPDGF, and rhBMP-2 in our office.
+We use L-PRF®, rhPDGF, and rhBMP-2 in our dental office.
 Leukocyte-platelet-rich fibrin (L-PRF) is made using your own blood.
 It is then placed at the implant site to stimulate and speed up healing.

 Every dental implant treatment provided by Dr. Hoop is 100% personalized based on the needs of the patient, and because of this, the price is always different from person to person.
 Factors that can affect the final cost include the number of implants needed, if a bone graft is required, and what type of restoration will be placed.
 We’ll go over all pricing information with you when you come in for an implant consultation.
 We’ll also discuss how insurance and financing can make your new teeth easily affordable.